 Family-Based Immigrant Visas | State Department’s travel website — On this section of the U.S. Department of State website, you can find information about family-based immigrant visas.
 Learn more about minimum age requirements, numerical limitations, and fees.
 You can also find information about via ineligibility, misrepresentation of material facts found, and how to apply for a Social Security card.

 Family of U.S. Citizens | United States Citizenship and Immigration Services (USCIS) — Visit this section of the USCIS website to learn how a United States citizen can petition for certain family members to receive a green card, fiancé(e) visa, or K-3/K-4 visa based on their relationships.
 View a table outlining the types of relatives for whom a person may petition.
 Find information about the application process and what comes next after applying.

 Family-Based Immigration Lawyers in Houston, TX

 If you need help with an immigration issue for a family member in Harris County, it is in your best interest to quickly retain legal counsel.
-The Gonzalez Law Group represents individuals in the greater Harris County area including Pearland, Baytown, Seabrook, La Porte, Pasadena, Galena Park, Friendswood and many others.
+The Gonzalez Law Group, PLLC represents individuals in the greater Harris County area including Pearland, Baytown, Seabrook, La Porte, Pasadena, Galena Park, Friendswood and many others.